1jour1vin

 Nose

-Aromas of crisp red fruits and spicy notes
+Aromas of crisp red berries and spicy notes

-Concentrated and complex, beautiful smooth texture, mellow and elegant tannins
+Concentrated and complex, with a beautiful, smooth texture and well-integrated, elegant tannins

 Serve